 - BONUS: Each Bag Tag has a scripture that is connected to the “surprise”

-Spice up the outside of each bag with some decorations and then add each child’s name (if applicable).
-If you live nearby and have the time, let your grandkids decorate their own bags ahead of time with crayons, paint, stickers, or anything else you have around the house.
+Label each bag with a name (or names) and then spice-up the bags with some decorations.
+If your grands live nearby (or they are visiting and the bags are for the ride home) let them decorate their own bags ahead of time with crayons, paint, stickers, or anything else you have around the house.
 TIP: Have mercy on your adult kids by avoiding glitter!
+(Ask me how I know 🥸 Whoops!)

-A few weeks before Bella and Sutton were headed to Georgia to visit their Nanny and Papa, I invited them over for a sleepover and some bag-painting.
-As they painted, I drew simple pictures on their bags with a black sharpie.
-This step isn’t necessary but they sure enjoyed coming up with ideas for me to draw!
-One thing they loved most was mixing new colors with the paint.
-Here are the results:
+A few pictures of our decorating adventure are below.
+These two cuties were headed to Georgia to visit their Nanny and Papa, so I invited them over the week before, for a sleepover and some bag-painting.
+As they painted, I drew simple pictures with a black sharpie.
+They were thrilled and we had a lot of fun!

-Now for the fun part: THE SURPRISES! stuff the bags with snacks and activities, close the tops to prevent peeking, and then attach the corresponding Bag Tag to the outside.
-For Bella and Sutton’s bags, used punched a hole through the bag and attached the tags with ribbon.
-TIP: It’s important to have the tags visible to parents so they can choose accordingly.
+Now for the fun part: THE SURPRISES! stuff the bags with your chosen snacks and activities, close the tops to prevent peeking, and then attachย the corresponding Bag Tag to the outside.
+For Bella and Sutton’s bags, I punched a hole through the bag and attached the tags with ribbon.
+This made it easy for their parents to easily see the tags and choose.

 Step Five: Deliver

-Put all of your Grumble-Crushing Travel Bags in a large gift bag or box – something that won’t take up too much space in the car and can be easily thrown away or used to store bag contents after opening.
-Having them contained serves two purposes: (1) No bags sliding around the car and (2) Tags are tucked away from the little eyes that can already read!
-When you drop the bags off (or put them in the mail) tell your grandkids that you are giving them some surprises for their road trip and that Mom and Dad are in charge of when they get to open each one.
+Put all of your Grumble-Crushing Travel Bags in a large gift bag or box – something that won’tย take up too much space in the car and canย be easily thrown away or used to store bag contents after opening.ย This serves two purposes: (1) No bags sliding around the car and (2) Tags are tucked away from the little eyes that can already read!
+When you drop the bags off (or put them in the mail) tell your grandkids that you are giving them some surprises forย their road trip and that Mom and Dad are in charge of when theyย get to open each one.

 Success!

-Bella and Sutton’s bags were a huge success!
-Mom & Dad enjoyed having a few diversions along the way and the kids had a lot of fun with each new surprise.
-One of my favorite stories is that Bella saved the quarters she earned on the trip to buy a new plastic pool for her backyard!
+Bella and Sutton loved their Grumble-Crushers, and Mom & Dad enjoyed having a few diversions along the way.
+One of my favorite stories is that Bella saved the quarters that she earned on the trip to buy a new plastic pool for her backyard!
 She even paid for the pool herself by plugging LOTS of coins into the Walmart’s self-checkout machine.
 I love that!
 Here are a few photos of their fun:

 Lessons in Hindsight